snekkylang/snekky/README.md

 - Lambdas and closures are supported.
 - `If`s and functions may implicitly return a value.
 - Final (`let`) and mutable (`mut`) variables.
-- As flexible and dynamic like a snek.
+- As flexible and dynamic as a snek.

 ## Installation
 #### Compile it yourself